Nunc igitur ad alteram linguam, quae Gotica doctissimi cujusque apud Colonienses iudicio habetur, veniamus [...]

 Goropius Becanus, Origines Antwerpianae, 1569.

 Project Wulfila is a small digital library dedicated to the study of the Gothic language and Old Germanic languages in general.
-Our primary goal is to provide linguistically annotated editions that can be downloaded in TEI format or browsed online, linked to a digital glossary, POS-tags and interlinear translations.
-The focus is currently on the Gothic Bible and minor fragments; in addition, we are working on a lemmatized edition of the Old Saxon Heliand and – on a smaller scale – selected Middle and Early Modern Dutch documents.
-We are also interested in preparing digital facsimile editions of relevant textbooks and other related resources that have entered the public domain.
-The project is hosted by the University of Antwerp
+Our primary goal is to provide linguistically annotated editions, available for download in TEI format or for online browsing, linked to a digital glossary, POS tags, and interlinear translations.
+The focus is on the Gothic Bible and minor fragments.
+We are also working on a lemmatized edition of the Old Saxon Heliand and – on a smaller scale – selected Middle and Early Modern Dutch texts.
+In addition, we aim to prepare digital facsimile editions of relevant textbooks and other public domain resources.
+From 1999 to 2025, the project was hosted by the University of Antwerp.
+It is currently being transferred to a new host institution.

-Incidentally, it was in the city of Antwerp that fragments of the Gothic Bible were published for the first time ever.
-In 1569, Ioannes Goropius Becanus printed samples from the Codex Argenteus (viz the Lord's Prayer and citations from Mark) in his Origines Antwerpianae.
-His (mostly erroneous or biased) attempts to identify and interpret the language sparked the interest of other philologists and can be considered the start of Gothic philology (see Van De Velde 1966 pp. 24-35 for a detailed account; von Friesen & Grape 1928 pp. 128-129, Stutz 1966 pp. 83-84).
+Incidentally, the first-ever publication of Gothic Bible fragments took place in the city of Antwerp.
+In 1569, Ioannes Goropius Becanus printed samples from the Codex Argenteus (notably the Lord's Prayer and citations from Mark) in his Origines Antwerpianae.
+His (mostly erroneous or biased) attempts to identify and interpret the language sparked the interest of other scholars and may be considered the beginning of Gothic philology (see Van De Velde 1966, pp. 24–35 for a detailed account; von Friesen & Grape 1928, pp. 128–129; Stutz 1966, pp. 83–84).

 Gothic Bible and minor fragments